uktrade/digital-workspace/README.md

 To enable the redis cache in development and test:
 `rake dev:cache`
 NOTE: if the cache is enabled this might affect test behaviour!

+## Health Check
+There is a basic health check page, currently asserting that the People Finder, Word Press and Redis services are available:
+`/health_check.json` or `/health_check.xml`